-You’ll need a strong cleanser to remove the dark colour of coffee and tea.
-We like to use a mixture of two teaspoons of hydrogen peroxide and one tablespoon dish soap for this.
+You’ll need a strong cleaner to remove the dark color of coffee and tea.
+I like to use a mixture of two teaspoons of hydrogen peroxide and one tablespoon of dish soap for this.

 Apply the solution after blotting the stain.
 Using your finger, agitate it slightly before rinsing with water and a towel.

 Dirt is easier to remove when it’s totally dry, so be patient and wait.
 Scrape off any crumbly debris with a dull instrument before vacuuming.